 The watch was the only ATP watch to have poire squelette or cathedral hands.
 Some dials have 3 dots at 6, and the sub seconds dial has at least 2 versions.

 Ebel ATP on A.F.0210.® strap.

-The dial is usually as above, but variations exist , with the Ebel E being seen, and sterile dial.
+The dial is usually as below, but variations exist , with variations of the Ebel E being seen, and sterile dial.

 The Calibre 99 movement was derived from the Cal 232 Aurore-Villeret movement.
-The inside case back reads Brevet, Acier Inoxydable, 999901.
+The inside case back reads Brevet, Acier Inoxydable, 999901, and is stamped 1018.